upday/upday.github.io/_posts/blog/2016-10-27-vector_drawables_optimisation.md

 ## Conclusion

 <a href="https://developer.android.com/reference/android/graphics/drawable/VectorDrawable.html">VectorDrawables<a/> are the best way of minimizing the number of image resources and reducing your APK size.
-But before you start replacing all your PNGs, keep in mind that the first time the image is drawn, it will take longer.
-Considerably longer!
-The rest of the issues to take into account with vector drawables are minor and easy to overcome, compared to the advantages that you get when using them.
+But before you start replacing all your PNGs, keep in mind that the first time the image is drawn, it will take longer, if the size of the image is different, between portrait and landscape.
+Use VectorDrawables mostly for icons and other images that are max 200x200dp, only when using shapes is not possible.
+If your image is very complex, consider WebP images.

 Check out the project used for testing VectorDrawables in this <a href="https://github.com/florina-muntenescu/vectordrawable-vs-png">GitHub repo</a>.